yrdsb-peths/words-words-team-f/README.md

 - Button increases in size when hovered over
 - `public Button (Runnable action, String imageName, String hoveringName)`
 5. Scrolling background
+- For the background image of `LevelSelect`, `ProceedWorld`, `InstructionScreen`and `InstructionWorld`.
+A scrolling background is used.
 6. Interfaces
 - Levels 1, 2, and 3 implement `loadable`, `showable`, `clearable`, and `startable`
+7. Level clear conditions
+- More than half correct = A clear
+- Less than half correct = A fail